bsnAndras/gfa-wanderer/Specifications.md

 #### 🟥Entering next area

-- 🟥When killing the monster who held the key to the next area, the hero enters immediately.
+- 🟩When killing the monster who held the key to the next area, the hero enters immediately.
   - 🟥Which is like the previous one just with new and higher level monsters.
 - 🟥When entering a new area the hero has: